th3rdctrl/th3rdctrl/README.md

 # __WELCOME__
 Hi, there!
 I am a _Cyber Security Enthusiast_.
-I do nothing and I made nothing, I think.
-Haha but I will be really happy and appreciate if we can be friend..
+I do _nothing_ and I made _nothing_, I think.
+Haha. but I will be really happy and appreciate if we can be friend..

 # __STATISTICS__
 <img src="https://github-readme-streak-stats.herokuapp.com/?user=th3rdctrl&show_icons=true&locale=en&layout=compact&theme=radical&line_height=0" style="width:100%" />